Preventing the Spread of Fake News

 attempts to limit the damage through its socially-concious sharing paradigm.

-One shares to many, many share to even more, and before you know it there are thousands, even millions, of copies of the original disinformation all over the web, misleading the people and trampling on the truth.
+One shares to many, many share to even more, and before you know it there are thousands, even millions, of copies of the original disinformation all over the web, misleading people and setting it all wrong.

 But not on Coms ...

-, only the post owner can share a post, and only to a Chatter Group to which s/he belongs.
-The post is not copied, but also appears in the group it's been shared to.
+, links to posts can also be shared offsite to Facebook, Twitter and others, but cannot be duplicated within Coms itself.
+The post owner can share a post to a Chatter Group - the post is not copied, but also appears in the group page.

 The popularity of ComsChatter

-posts is driven by comments - each new comment moves its post to the top of the Chatter stream, causing engaging posts to stay popular while others slip away.
+posts is driven by comments, not copies nor likes.
+Each new comment moves its post to the top of the Chatter stream, causing engaging posts to stay popular while others slip away.

 Since Chatter posts cannot be duplicated, they stay under the control of the original poster, who can moderate comments (delete or report) or delete the post completely if need be.